A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Abstract

 \section{Abstract}

-With the increasing popularity and accessibility of high dynamic range (HDR) photography, tone mapping operators (TMOs) for dynamic range compression and medium presentation are practically demanding.
-In this paper, we develop a two-stage neural network-based HDR image TMO that is biologically-inspired, computationally efficient, and perceptually optimized.
-In Stage one, motivated by the physiology of the early stages of the human visual system (HVS), we first decompose an HDR image into a normalized Laplacian pyramid.
-We then use two lightweight deep neural networks (DNNs) that take this normalized representation as input and estimate the Laplacian pyramid of the corresponding LDR image.
-We optimize the tone mapping network by minimizing the normalized Laplacian pyramid distance (NLPD), a perceptual metric calibrated against human judgments of tone-mapped image quality.
-In Stage two, we generate a pseudo-multi-exposure image stack with different color saturation and detail visibility by inputting an HDR image ``calibrated'' with different maximum luminances to the learned tone mapping network.
-We then train another lightweight DNN to fuse the LDR image stack into a desired LDR image by maximizing a variant of MEF-SSIM, another perceptually calibrated metric for image fusion.
-By doing so, the proposed TMO is fully automatic to tone map uncalibrated HDR images.
-Across an independent set of HDR images, we find that our method produces images with consistently better visual quality, and is among the fastest local TMOs.
+With the increasing popularity and accessibility of high dynamic range (HDR) photography, tone mapping operators (TMOs) for dynamic range compression are practically demanding.
+In this paper, we develop a two-stage neural network-based TMO that is self-calibrated and perceptually optimized.
+In Stage one, motivated by the physiology of the early stages of the human visual system, we first decompose an HDR image into a normalized Laplacian pyramid.
+We then use two lightweight deep neural networks (DNNs), taking the normalized representation as input and estimating the Laplacian pyramid of the corresponding LDR image.
+We optimize the tone mapping network by minimizing the normalized Laplacian pyramid distance (NLPD), a perceptual metric aligning with human judgments of tone-mapped image quality.
+In Stage two, the input HDR image is self-calibrated to compute the final LDR image.
+We feed the same HDR image but rescaled with different maximum luminances to the learned tone mapping network, and generate a pseudo-multi-exposure image stack with different detail visibility and color saturation.
+We then train another lightweight DNN to fuse the LDR image stack into a desired LDR image by maximizing a variant of the structural similarity index for multi-exposure image fusion (MEF-SSIM), which has been proven perceptually relevant to fused image quality.
+The proposed self-calibration mechanism through MEF enables our TMO to accept uncalibrated HDR images, while being physiology-driven.
+Extensive experiments show that our method produces images with consistently better visual quality.
+Additionally, since our method builds upon three lightweight DNNs, it is among the fastest local TMOs

 }

 \IEEEdisplaynontitleabstractindextext